adscorp100/mdhomecarebuild/src/content/blog/ndis-line-items-guide-2024-25.md

 ### 04 – NDIS Community Participation Codes

 **Category Definition:** This Core Supports category funds supports enabling participants to engage in community, social, civic, or recreational activities.
 It can cover support workers assisting with participation, transport related to activities, or costs associated with group/centre-based programs.

+For comprehensive information about community participation supports and activities, see our detailed [NDIS Social Community Participation Guide](/blog/ndis-social-community-participation-guide/).

 **Table: 04 – Assistance with Social, Economic and Community Participation Line Items**